 BufferedImage colorspaces

-Java can generally load lots of image types and allow access to the raw Image data, but it does not fully understand the data – so you will get oddly coloured images like the one in this post.
+Java can generally load lots of image types and allow access to the raw Image data, but it does not fully understand the data – so you will get oddly coloured images.

 If you wanted to view a CMYK image as a BufferedImage in Java directly, you would need to convert the Image data into RGB before you could display it properly.